robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/remove-k-digits.md

 **Explanation**: Remove the leading 1 and the number is 200.
 Note that the output must not contain leading zeroes.

 # Approach
+## Using Stack
+The length of the given string will be `n`, so the result string witll contain the length of `n-k`.